LibertyDSNP/spec/pages/index.md

 # DSNP Specification

 Welcome to the Decentralized Social Networking Protocol (DSNP) specification.
-Here you can find the detailed specification documentation for DSNP, official DSNP system specifications, and associated specifications, as well as a roadmap and proposals for future extensions.
+Here you can find the detailed specification documentation for DSNP, official DSNP system specifications, and associated specifications.

 ## Goals & Purpose